 Deep Sea Fishing

 Hawaii offers some of the best fishing opportunities anywhere in the world.
 With an abundance of coastline, Hawaii can be a dream-come-true for deep water fishermen.
 Here, you can catch big game fishes like marlin, ahi (yellowfin tuna), mahimahi (dolphin fish), ono (wahoo) and swordfish.
-Kona hosts the acclaimed Hawaiian International Billfish Tournament during July to August of each year.
+Kona hosts the acclaimed Hawaiian International Billfish Tournament during September of each year.
 Other places for memorable deep sea fishing experiences include: Kewalo Basin Harbor in Honolulu, Nawiliwili Harbor on Kauai and Ma’alea Harbor on Maui.